bszyca/STM32_SPI_EEPROM/README.md

 # STM32_SPI_EEPROM
 EEPROM basic read-write functions using SPI and UART communication.
-The main branch is a project using HAL functions.
+In the main branch is a program using HAL functions.
 In the register branch you have the same program using only registers.

 Using: